ramonberrutti/diy-service-mesh/README.md

 }
 ```

-The `http-server` service is going to respond with a message that contains the hostname and the version of the service.
+The `http-server` service is going to respond with a message that contains the
+hostname and the version of the service.
-We are going to simulate failures by setting the `FAIL_RATE` environment variable.
+Failures will be simulated by setting the FAIL_RATE environment variable.

 Each service is going to be deployed in a different namespace: